 (Compiled by Barry Deutsch, aka “Ampersand.”
 Permission is granted to reproduce this list in any way, for any purpose, so long as the acknowledgment of Peggy McIntosh’s work is not removed.
 If possible, I’d appreciate it if folks who use it would tell me how they used it; my email is email@example.com.)

-(This is an occasionally updated document; the most current version of The Male Privilege Checklist can always be found at amptoons.com/blog/the-male-privilege-checklist .
+(This is an occasionally updated document; the most current version of The Male Privilege Checklist can always be found at https://amptoons.com/blog/?page_id=2402 .
 The views expressed here, which I started writing in 2001, unavoidably fail to precisely express my current views; that’s life, isn’t it?
 To see posts discussing the Male Privilege Checklist and various items on it, please visit this archive page).

 For another feminist list with a different thematic approach, see Andrea Rubenstein’s “Think We’ve Already Achieved Equality?
 Think Again.”